theothersideofgod/resume/resume.md

 Education:
 ----------
-1. Master in electronic - NTUST, Taiwan - 2010/07
+- Master in electronic - NTUST, Taiwan - 2010/07

 Projects:
 ---------
 #### Fund investment target management - 05/2022 ~ present
-1. Maintain the project
+- Maintain the project
-2. Develop new functions according to new requirements
+- Develop new functions according to new requirements
-3. Maintain and develop the database according to new requirements.
+- Maintain and develop the database according to new requirements.
-4. Using react, koa, mysql, pm2.
+- Using react, koa, mysql, pm2.

 #### Real-time error monitoring and analysis tools - 06/2021 ~ 04/2022
-- Refactor the existing structure of the project using react, connect it to graphQL, complete the UI component test code, and e2e testing
+- Refactor the existing web to react base.
+- connect it to graphQL.
+- complete the UI component test code, and e2e testing.

 #### Cocoa supply and storage management system - 01/2021 ~ 06/2021
-1. using react ,react hook to develop dashboard page.
+- using react ,react hook to develop dashboard page.
-2. develop wordpress web portal.
+- develop wordpress web portal.
-3. nestjs + mysql development backend management system.
+- nestjs + mysql development backend management system.
-4. aws cd/ci, server on ec2, s3 hosting web site projects.
+- aws cd/ci, server on ec2, s3 hosting web site projects.

 #### Medicare body sampling app - 01/2019 ~ 12/2019
-1. The react native app plays the video and allows the user to collect body samples (finger prink) follow step according the video.
+- The react native app plays the video and allows the user to collect body samples (finger prink) follow step according the video.
-2. And monitor whether the user's operations are correct in real time through Twilio.
+- And monitor whether the user's operations are correct in real time through Twilio.
-3. Use node express to build a backend database, mobile phone data and sampling results to a third party.
+- Use node express to build a backend database, mobile phone data and sampling results to a third party.
-4. Develop a web portal.
+- Develop a web portal.
-5. Use aws codepipeline for continuous integration.
+- Use aws codepipeline for continuous integration.
-6. Host to ecs and publish.
+- Host to ecs and publish.

 #### Library document management system - 06/2018 ~ 12/2018
-1. UI development and bug debugging
+- UI development and bug debugging
-2. technology stack: react + rematch for state manager
+- react + rematch for state manager

 #### Restaurant backend management system - 06/2017 ~ 05/2018
 - Develop restaurant menu management system technology stack react, firebase

 #### BI visual dashboard - 06/2017 ~ 07/2017
-- For the front-end part, react is used as the technology stack, antd is used as the UI interface, dva is used as status management library, and Echart is used for chart display.
-For the back-end part, express.js is used as the back-end architecture, mongodb is used as the database, and mongoose is used for operation database.
+- For the front-end part, react is used as the technology stack, antd is used as the UI interface,
+- dva is used as status management library
+- Echart is used for chart display.
+- express.js is used as the back-end architecture, mongodb is used as the database, and mongoose is used for operation database.

 #### Government monitoring system - 06/2017 ~ 07/2017
 - Based on the provided data, grid workers, sweepers, and related incidents are presented through Baidu map.
 Based on the provided real-time data and combined with Baidu Map API, a control technology stack that can be presented in real time and run in the map module is developed
 - stack: jquery, Baidu map api

 #### Security network security dashboard system - 02/2017 ~ 04/2017
-- Reconstruct and beautify the screen of the customer own system based on the original system, write reusable components, and develop corresponding interactive logic technology stacks according to business needs: react, redux, router, echart
+- Reconstruct and beautify the screen of the customer own system based on the original system.
+- write reusable components, and develop corresponding interactive logic.
+- using lib: react, redux, router, echart

 #### Insurance Company Dashboard System - 08/2016 ~ 10/2016
 - Create a dashboard planning system technology stack that starts with database access and analysis: react, redux, react router, echart